 Chruściki is a flaky pastry treat showered in confectioners' sugar; it is crispy and delicate and melts in your mouth.
 Traditionally, chruściki (hrooss-CHEE-kee) are associated with the pre-Lenten feasting that starts on Shrove Thursday and continues through Shrove Tuesday (known as Mardi Gras in the States).
 In Poland, it is Shrove Thursday when chruściki and another fried dessert, pączki, are eaten with abandon.
 Because they are time-consuming to make, in Poland chruściki are usually reserved for special occasions like Shrove Thursday, weddings, St. Joseph's Day, and name day.

-In America, where chruściki are also known as angel wings and crullers, they can be purchased at most bakeries and can be served at any special occasion.
+In America, chruściki are also known as angel wings and crullers.
+They can be purchased at most bakeries but are also a fun project to make at home.